ASPECTS OF AGING PROCESS

 What is aging?

 There are two kinds of people.
 Those who take good care of themselves and delay the aging process and those who spend life carelessly and face difficulties in the last days of their lives.
-In this article we will share some tips to make your life better.
+In this article, we will share some tips to make your life better.

-Despite of being fearful or worried about the aging process, it’ll be better to be productive and accept the changes that occur.
+Despite being fearful or worried about the aging process, it’ll be better to be productive and accept the changes that occur.

 When does a person become ‘old’?

 When does a person become ‘old’?
-A question that might triggers your mind frequently.
+A question that might trigger your mind frequently.
 When a person crosses the age of 60-65, he is considered to be old and may retire from his/her work.
 But is it really so?

 Well, in my opinion, a person becomes ‘old’ when his heart becomes ‘old’, i.e; when he loses hope.
 60 or 65 is just a number, it tells nothing about the feelings and abilities of a person.